Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 …Godshit.

 Vemik gulped, and stepped forward.
-Jooyun hadn’t been kidding, the button---and it was funny how buttons made all *sorts* of magic happen---was a particularly huge one.
+Jooyun hadn’t been kidding, the button - and it was funny how buttons made all *sorts* of magic happen - was a particularly huge one.
 Vemik could have pressed it with his fist.

 He felt like he should say something, but nothing came to mind.